- Home

 Derelict & Abandoned Vessels

-Thousands of boaters enjoy the Keys’ waters every year.
-However, some boat owners end up neglecting their boats, leaving them at anchor to become derelict or abandoned.
-Unfortunately, those vessels often become environmental or navigational hazards and must be removed from the water at the taxpayer’s expense.
+Thousands of boaters enjoy the waters of the Keys each year.
+However, some boat owners neglect their vessels, leaving them anchored to become derelict or abandoned.
+These vessels often pose environmental or navigational hazards and must be removed at the taxpayer's expense.

-The Monroe County Marine Resources Office works cooperatively with the Florida Fish & Wildlife Conservation Commission, the Monroe County Sheriff’s Office, and other law enforcement partners to remove derelict vessels.
-Law enforcement personnel notify boat owners who may be subject to fines or jail time if they do not take corrective action.
-When all attempts to locate and hold the boat owner responsible have failed, the vessel is referred to the Marine Resources office for removal.
+The Monroe County Marine Resources Office collaborates with the Florida Fish & Wildlife Conservation Commission, the Monroe County Sheriff’s Office, and other law enforcement agencies to remove derelict vessels.
+Law enforcement personnel notify boat owners, who may face fines or jail time if they do not take corrective action.
+If all efforts to locate and hold the boat owner accountable fail, the vessel is referred to the Marine Resources Office for removal.

-Each year, the Marine Resources Office removes an average of 60-80 derelict vessels utilizing pre-qualified marine contractors that competitively bid for each job.
-Removal of these vessels represents more than $350,000 in annual expenses to the County.
-Law enforcement works hard to recoup these expenses from the vessel owner through court-ordered restitution.
-In addition, law enforcement has the authority to place a title freeze on the vessel so it cannot be sold to an unsuspecting buyer.
-They can also limit the ability of a person convicted of a derelict vessel to register another vessel until repayment for the removal expenses is made by the owner.
+Each year, the Marine Resources Office removes an average of 75 derelict vessels using pre-qualified marine contractors who competitively bid for each job.
+Removal of these vessels costs over $800,000 annually, funded by the County and the FWC’s Derelict Vessel Removal Grant Program.
+Law enforcement diligently works to recover these expenses from the vessel owner through court-ordered restitution.
+Additionally, they have the authority to place a title freeze on the vessel to prevent its sale to an unsuspecting buyer and restrict individuals convicted of owning a derelict vessel from registering another vehicle or vessel until they repay the removal expenses.

-To reduce the number of vessels ending up as derelict, Monroe County supports initiatives to prevent this problem.
-In 2017, the Florida Legislature adopted an At-Risk Vessel Program to provide early notification to vessel owners that their vessel may be at risk of becoming derelict.
-In addition, Monroe County supports other management objectives to address boating-related issues as a whole.
-It is a challenging issue, but one that can be managed through education, prevention, and strong enforcement measures.
+To reduce the number of derelict vessels, Monroe County supports various preventative initiatives.
+In 2017, the Florida Legislature introduced the At-Risk Vessel Program to notify vessel owners that their vessels might be at risk of becoming derelict.
+The FWC oversees the Vessel Turn-in Program (VTIP), which helps vessel owners dispose of their at-risk vessels at no cost before they become derelict.
+Additionally, Monroe County supports other management objectives to address broader boating-related issues.
+Though challenging, this issue can be managed through education, prevention, and enforcement measures.

 More information